niqodea/crkbd/README.md

 The layout is based on the following heuristics:

 - Keys should resemble the original qwerty layout to avoid muscle memory conflicts with traditional keyboards.
-- Mnemonics should be used to minimize cognitive load.
+- Mnemonics, like vim-based ones, should be used to minimize cognitive load.
-- Modifier and layer keys should reside in the thumb clusters to prevent awkward key combinations.
+- Modifier and layer keys should mainly reside in the thumb clusters to prevent awkward key combinations.
 - The most used keys for each layer should reside in the home row.
 - Four layers should be more than enough.